devsnoops/swe_101_module_3/assignment/assignment.md

 #### Task 4.2

 Using the nth-of-type pseudo-class, select even rows in your table and give them a light gray background color to create a striped effect.
 (5 points)

-#### Task 4.3

-Using the nth-of-type pseudo-class, select the 2nd td in your table and align the text to the center.
-(5 points)

 ---